BETA Documentation:

 sudo apt-get -y install postgresql postgresql-contrib

 Next, create a database user, and set the password for the user.
-Make note of the username and password if you change them.
+Make note of the username and password if you change them, and follow the instructions here: https://support.helpy.io/en/docs/181 to configure Helpy to connect using the custom credentials.

 sudo -u postgres createuser -s helpy